-I started at Capula after graduating with a First Class Honours in Computing Science and am working within the Operational Intelligence project team.
+I started at Capula after graduating with a First Class Honours in Computing Science and am working within the Nuclear project team.
 They have given me the opportunity to work on networking with cisco switches, something I hope I can continue with.
 This area goes side by side with IT security using group polices, active directory , VLANS and port locking to ensure a computer system is completely secure.

 Describe a typical day in your current role?